sunshine69/ansible-role-win_base/README.md

 Install base window system for us.

-This will get common widow packages

-- filebeat
-- winlogbeat
-- google-chrome

 It also deploy a startup powershell commands and change the password of user Administrator from initial_password to the the one defined in inventory (ansible_password)

 if it is an ec2 instance:
     - ec2 launch
-    - TBA

 Requirements